 - Professional Coaching: A well designed performance training program needs to address many goals such as preventing injury, optimizing body composition (decreasing body fat percentage and/or increasing lean body mass), and increase athletic performance by improving flexibility, strength and endurance.

 Developing an annual mountaineering training plan is the first step in effective program design for the year and/or preparation for a single specific event.
 Periodization is breaks the year down into periods of around 4 weeks (mesocycles).
 Following a structured training program will help prepare athletes for the unpredictable nature of the mountain environment.
-Periodization breaks training down into blocks (also called mesocycles).

 - Foundation Phase: The foundation phase focuses on developing the fundamentals of flexibility, strength and endurance.
-The focus of the preparation phase is to build your endurance, or the ability to continuously exercise for long durations at low to moderate intensities.
+The focus of the foundation phase is to build your endurance, or the ability to continuously exercise for long durations at low to moderate intensities.
 The primary endurance goal is to establish consistency and get the body accustomed to moving on a regular basis.
 Strength training focuses developing stabilization endurance by increasing joint stability and muscular endurance.
 Strength Endurance Training improves muscular endurance and prepares athletes for increased training loads required in upcoming training.
 This period usually lasts 4-8 weeks depending on the athlete.

 - Base Phase: Base training focuses on developing the aerobic system.
 Strength Endurance Training develops joint stability while building muscular endurance.
 Maximal Strength Training improves muscular endurance and maximal strength by changing tempo, sets, reps, intensity and rest intervals.
 Power training can also be a valuable period depending on the athletes ability and specific training goal.
 The Base Period lasts 12-20 weeks.